The Safest and Most Dangerous Places in Rich County, UT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Rich County is $512 per year, which is $47 more than the national average and $91 more than Utah's state average.
-Below we compare counties similar to Rich County:
+The overall cost of crime per resident in Rich County is $512 per year, which is $47 more than the national average and $91 more than Utah's state average.
+The comparison below uses counties similar to Rich County:

 • In Salt Lake County, UT, crime costs $505 per person, which is $7 less than in Rich County.